ugtrain/ugtrain/examples/README.md

 see the dynamic memory section for details.

 ### check [Region] AbsAddress DataType <'l', 'g' or 'e'> CheckValue [further "or" checks]
+### check ["addr"] ValueName DataType <'l', 'g' or 'e'> CheckValue [further "or" checks]

 Checks are applied to the previously defined value entry.
 Here it is also possible to use another already parsed value name as the AbsAddress.
+The value of the config reference is checked then unless the value name belongs to the current config entry.
+In that case its address is taken over instead.
+By adding the keyword "addr" in front of the value name, this behavior can be enforced.
+It makes sense when the config reference may be disabled.

 'e' for "equals" is another possible check here and the same value can be compared combined with "or" and upto four checks (e.g. "e 1 e 2" means (Value == 1 || Value == 2)).
 Checks in following lines are combined with "and".
+With "p e heap" it is possible to check if a pointer is located on the heap.
+Cyclic reading of /proc/$pid/maps is done for this.

+As the AbsAddress, also the keyword "this" can be used to check the current value entry by taking over its address.

 A stack value can be checked here as well.
 The check fails until the stack value is available and valid.
 The same applies if a referenced config entry